What is a psycho-educational assessment?

 How much do psycho-educational evaluation services cost?

 At EmpathyWell, we offer psycho-educational evaluation services at a flat rate of $1500.
 This fee includes the clinical interview, all child testing sessions, and the feedback session.
 This fee also includes time spent on the evaluation outside of our direct contact prior to providing you with the final report including a review of records, consultation with other professionals or providers in your child’s life, determination of testing battery, scoring and interpretation of results, and completion of a comprehensive, final report with testing results, diagnostic impressions, and recommendations.
+We also require an initial intake session prior to evaluation services in order to review the assessment process, initial paperwork, and goals of the evaluation.
+This intake session is billed at a rate of $165.
 Please visit our Fees & Insurance page for more information.

 How do I initiate services?